dielduarte/eslint-plugin-better-js-code/README.md

 Check the tests file to understand the scenarios when the plugin would report an error.

+If you are considering using a plugin like that, my advice would be to take a look at a type system.

 ## Installation

 You'll first need to install [ESLint](https://eslint.org/):